Marwise/marwise.github.io/index.md

 Sept.
 2013–Jul.
 2017  **B.Sc.** in Chemistry, [College of Chemistry](https://chem.jlu.edu.cn/), [Jilin University (JLU)](https://www.jlu.edu.cn/)
 - Thesis: **Synthesis of Conjugated Porous Organic Polymer Nanoparticles Based on Pillararenes**
 - Specialization: Knowledge and experience in **organic synthesis** and **<sup>1</sup>H NMR analysis**

+---

+## Other Skills

+- Proficient in Polymer Physics and Polymer Rheology
+- Proficient in LAMMPS, VS Code, OVITO, Office, Origin and ChemBioOffice
+- Knowledge and experience in Bash Script, Linux system and server construction
+- Knowledge and experience in assisting supervisor in guiding graduate students
+- English: CET-6 & Mandarin: Native